 What strategies do you use to resolve personnel conflicts in your organization?

-- Examples of Difficult Situations at Work – Negotiating Skills and Negotiation Tactics for Dealing with Difficult People
+- Examples of Difficult Situations at Work – Negotiating Skills for Dealing with Difficult People

 - Conflict Negotiation Strategies: When Do Employees Choose to Negotiate?